Published on | 2 years ago

 The recording of a Commission information webinar on the topic is available here.
 The slides used during this webinar can be found in attachment.

-In the Horizon Europe Work Programme 2023-2024, all first-stage proposals of two-stage call topics will be evaluated blindly (except one call for Widening).
+In the Horizon Europe Work Programme 2025,where provided for in the specific call/topic conditions, first-stage proposals of the two-stage call topics will be evaluated blindly.
+Note that in the Horizon Europe Work Programme 2023-2024, all first-stage proposals of two-stage call topics have also been evaluated blindly (except one call for Widening).

 The concept of blind evaluation requires that experts evaluators do not know the consortium structure and the applicant(s) involved.
 To accomplish this, the following safeguards are in place:

-Thus, applicants submitting a proposal under the blind evaluation pilot must take into account a new admissibility criterion: they must not disclose their organisation names, acronyms, logos nor names of personnel in Part B of their first-stage application (see General Annexes A &E).
+Thus, applicants submitting a proposal under the blind evaluation pilot must take into account a new admissibility criterion: they must not disclose their organisation names, acronyms, logos nor names of personnel in the proposal abstract and Part B of their first-stage application (see General Annexes A &E).
 If identification as listed here above is mentioned by applicants in the proposal’s Part B, the proposal will be inadmissible.

-The template of the standard application form for stage 1 applications has been updated accordingly and now includes a dedicated page with guidance for blind evaluations and annotations in the template text to guide applicants.
-Note that this template serves only as an example.
-The actual forms, provided in the online submission system under the Funding and Tenders Portal, might differ from this example.
+The application form for stage 1 applications for topics under the blind evaluation pilot, includes a dedicated page with guidance for blind evaluations and annotations in the template text to guide applicants.
+The application form is provided with the relevant call topic in the online submission system on the Funding and Tenders Portal.

-The following extract from the dedicated page with guidance for blind evaluations (taken from the template of the standard application form for stage 1 applications) provides concrete examples:
+The following extract from the dedicated page with guidance for blind evaluations provides concrete examples:

-In the different sections of the standard application form template, annotations have been added to remind applicants to pay special attention not to expose their identity.
+In the different sections of the application form, annotations have been added to remind applicants to pay special attention not to expose their identity.
 Herewith two examples (Excellence part):

 It is important to keep in mind that stage 1 will only assess the excellence and impact criteria, whereas the quality of the partners and of the consortium composition (including relevant previous publications, achievements & projects of the consortium partners) will be assessed only in stage 2.
 More details about the two-stage submission procedure are available in this dedicated infosheet.